Resilient Schools In Action: Apply Today!

 The Science of Awe

-When something feels bigger than us, the brain widens its attentional field, interrupts hypervigilance, worry, or stress loops from the amygdalam and gives the nervous system a new field of perception to focus on.
+During these moments, the brain widens its attentional field, interrupts hypervigilance, worry, or stress loops from the amygdalam and gives the nervous system a new field of perception to focus on.

 Sources: